 • A packet is always created with an associated destination and some payload data.
-When the packet is sent to a single destination type, Reticulum will automatically create an ephemeral encryption key, perform an ECDH key exchange with the destination's public key (or ratchet key, if available), and encrypt the information.
+When the packet is sent to a single destination type, Reticulum will automatically create an ephemeral encryption key, perform an ECDH key exchange with the destination's public key, and encrypt the information.